makrai/notes/scialom2004-multiling-summ.md

 * Again newswire, the english Gigaword (Napoles+ 2012; Rush+ 2015; Chopra+ 2016)
 * large size and the high diversity in terms of sources
-* no human summaries, so prior works on summarization have trained models to generate the headlines of an article, given its incipit, which induces various biases for learning models
+* no human summaries, so
+  * prior works have trained models to generate the headlines of an article, given its incipit, which induces various biases for learning models

 ### New York Times Corpus